Elanga Wikramanayake

 Deshamanya Elanga Devapriya Wikramanayake, known to many as E. D. Wikramanayake, was a Sri Lankan lawyer who served as the Solicitor General of Sri Lanka.

 Early life and education

 His father was E. B. Wikramanayake, QC the Minister of Justice in the cabinet of Prime Minister Sir John Kotelawala and a member of the Senate of Ceylon.
 Educated at S. Thomas' College, Mount Lavinia, Sri Lanka, he excelled in rifle shooting, winning the Governor-General’s Cup at age 19.

 The Wikramanayake family association with law can be traced back to Crown Proctorship in Galle in 1848.
 After obtaining a bachelor of laws degree, he trained at the Ceylon Law College.
 Later he obtained a master's degree in law from Stanford University.

 Legal career

 Elanga joined the Attorneys General Department as a crown counsel in 1958 rising to the post of Solicitor General in 1977.
-He was the leading crown prosecutor for the Criminal Justice Commission in the 1970s prosecuting the captured and surrendered rebels of the 1971 JVP Insurrection.
+He was the leading crown prosecutor for the Criminal Justice Commission in the 1970s prosecuting those violating the exchange control law in Sri Lanka.